openshift/enhancements/enhancements/machine-api/converting-machine-api-to-cluster-api.md

 #### Validation of the authoritative API

-The authoriative API has two valid values, `machine.openshift.io` and `cluster.x-k8s.io`.
+The authoritative API has two valid values, `machine.openshift.io` and `cluster.x-k8s.io`.
 Any other value is an error.
 To prevent invalid values, a new validating admission webhook will be introduced to validate the value of the annotation.

 This webhook will be configured to accept resources from the Machine API group and check the annotation value is permitted.